magento/devdocs/guides/v2.3/config-guide/cli/logging.md

 With the release of version 2.3.1, Magento now creates a separate `cron` log.
 Magento recently made cron logging more verbose, which provided more information but lengthened the `system.log` considerably.
-Moving `cron` info to a dedicated log will make both logs easier to read.
+Moving `cron` info to a dedicated log makes both logs easier to read.

 By default, Magento writes `cron` info to `<install_directory>/var/log/cron.log`.